 Unsecured Debt

-Unsecured debt relief programs can help single mothers through financial hardship who become delinquent on their monthly payments for credit cards, personal loans, and medical expenses.
+Unsecured debt relief programs can help single mothers who are experiencing financial hardship and become delinquent on their monthly payments for credit cards, personal loans, and medical expenses.

 In this case, the government-enacted bankruptcy statutes come to the rescue.
 Creditors are often motivated to settle any outstanding unsecured debt for pennies on the dollar when they fear getting nothing after the person files for Chapter 7 or 13.